Penguin Vitae Series Review

-I’m enjoying reading a few of the new titles in the deluxe Penguin Vitae series that was released in early 2020 (belatedly making its way to Oz).
+I’ve been enjoying reading a few of the new titles in the deluxe Penguin Vitae series that was first released in early 2020 (belatedly making its way to Oz).

 The series title ‘Penguin Vitae‘ loosely translates to “Penguin of one’s life” (which is gorgeous imagery by the way, and I really want to have the ‘penguin of my life’ as a personal companion now).
 Its conception was apparently sparked by the question “What classic books would you place together on a shelf to represent the course of your life”.